City moves forward with Basalt Creek concept plan

 Hurd-Ravich said the planning department is on its third version of a concept plan draft.

 "We're wrapping it up," she said.
 "We're close to completion.Among some of the issues the city has wrestled with throughout the concept plan are setting jurisdictional boundaries, addressing transportation plans, determining how utilities are set up and locating parks and open space.

 During discussion Monday, Councilor Frank Bubenik asked if the Sherwood School District, which has all of its schools at capacity, is aware of the upcoming concept plan, where students from that area would attend Sherwood schools.

 "Is this even on their radar?" asked Frank.
 "Do they know this is coming?"

-Hurd-Ravich responded that she it was her understanding it Sherwood officials had been briefed along the way.
+Hurd-Ravich responded that it was her understanding it Sherwood officials had been briefed along the way.